William2399/cse15l-lab-reports/index.md

       written_2/travel_guides/berlitz1/WhatToMadeira.txt:        yellow-fin), barracuda, swordfish, wahoo, and shark (hammerhead, maco,
      </pre>

 2. -i: this option will ignore cases.
 In terms of the *grep* command, the matches will ignore distinctions between upper and lower letters.
-This is a great command to use if you do not care about the capitalization of the pattern you are searching for and just care about the word/string itself.
+This is a great command to use if you do not care about the capitalization of the pattern you are searching for and just care about the word/string itself. **Source: https://chat.openai.com/chat**

     * <pre>
       grep -i "BREAD" written_2/travel_guides/berlitz1/WhatToJamaica.txt